Fall Hikes in Rocky Mountain National Park

 Fall in Colorado is one of the best times to visit the Centennial State.
-With an abundance of colorful fall foliage, out-and-about wildlife, and plenty of hiking trails to bring you up close to the beautiful scenery.
+With an abundance of colorful fall foliage, wildlife, and plenty of hiking trails with beautiful scenery.
 Barely break a sweat and discover the best of the fall season with these five easy fall hikes in Rocky Mountain National Park.

 For the ultimate in Colorado fall beauty, begin at the Glacier Gorge Trailhead and follow the trail up to Alberta Falls.
 Found in one of the most scenic areas of Rocky Mountain National Park, this trail is sure to not disappoint.
 Hike amongst thick aspen groves, rushing creek, mountain peaks, all of which lead to the cascading waterfall.
 This easy 2.8-mile trail is found southwest of Estes Park, just south of Bear Lake.

 No matter what the season, a hike around Bear Lake is always breathtaking.
-The quick and easy loop captures colorful aspens reflecting off the lake with a contrasting backdrop of granite mountain peaks, make this trail a photographer’s dream.
+The quick and easy loop captures colorful aspens reflecting off the lake with a contrasting backdrop of granite mountain peaks.
 The 0.7-mile loop is flat and is accessed from Bear Lake Road, which in and of itself is a spectacular drive in the fall.
 Begin at Moraine Park and head up Bear Lake Road for beautiful views from either side of the road.

 Wild Basin Trail

-Escape some of the crowds and explore one of the more remote parts of the Rocky Mountain National Park, with the relatively easy Wild Basin Trail.
+Escape the crowds and explore one of the more remote parts of the Rocky Mountain National Park, with the Wild Basin Trail.
 Be rewarded quickly with stunning visuals of fall and an impressive collection of waterfalls along the way, with Calypso Cascades, Copeland Falls, and Ouzel Falls.